 - Destruction of microbes on produce in an agricultural processing plant, refrigerated transport truck, or related facility, provided no people are physically present;

 - Chemical oxidation and disinfection in the electronics, pharmaceutical, biotechnology and chemical industries, provided no people are physically present;

 - Odor and smoke control in the hotel industry, for intermittent and temporary use, carried out by trained personnel, and provided no people are physically present;

 - Mold, odor, fire and smoke damage remediation services, carried out by trained personnel, and provided no people are physically present;

 - Odor control in the motor vehicle reconditioning and detailing industry, carried out by trained personnel, and provided no people are physically present;

 - Odor control in mausoleums, carried out by trained personnel, and provided no people are physically present.

 Ozone generators are not permitted for use in other applications because of the risk of exposure to unhealthy levels of ozone.
 Specifically, the use of air cleaners and/or ozone-generators in cannabis growing operations is not an exempted industrial use.

 7. What is an “in-duct system”?

-An “in-duct system” is an air cleaning device designed, marketed, and used solely as an electrically connected, fully physically integrated part of a central heating, air conditioning or ventilating system.
+An “in-duct system” is an air cleaning device designed, marketed, and used solely as an electrically connected, fully physically integrated part of a central heating, air conditioning or ventilating system (HVAC).
 Typically such systems are dependent on the HVAC system for airflow or ignition, and sometimes for power.
-Systems that merely attach to the outside of a duct or are placed at an intake or supply vent may not qualify for the in-duct exemption.
-Manufacturers with such devices should check with CARB to confirm their device’s exempt status.
-The regulation is in the process of being amended to eliminate the exemption for in-duct air cleaners, but these changes have not gone into effect.
+Electronic in-duct air cleaning devices are subject to the air cleaning regulation and must be certified prior to sale in California.

 8. Who is required to submit an application for certification?